wallarm/product-documentation/docs/user-guides/rules/regex-rule.md

 To do this, you need to create the rule *Define a request as an attack based on a regular expression* and fill in the fields:

 *Regex*: regular expression (signature).
 If the value of the following parameter matches the expression, that request is detected as an attack.
-Note that the system supports [a limited subset of the regular expression syntax][link-regex].
+Syntax and specifics of regular expressions are described in the [instructions on adding rules](add-rule.md#regex).

 *Attack*: the type of attack that will be detected when the parameter value in the request matches the regular expression.